-I’m a Mathematics major pursuing certificates in Humanistic Studies and Creative Writing.
+I am a Mathematics concentrator pursuing certificates in Humanistic Studies and Creative Writing.

 Role(s) held in the Humanistic Studies Program:

 Certificate student, Humanities mentor, Behrman Undergraduate Society of Fellows

 Christian Union, The Wesley Foundation, The Playwright’s Guild, Princeton Puzzle Hunt

 Shapiro Prize for Academic Excellence, Honorable Mention for the Haarlow Prize

 Math gives me joy, but the humanities speak to the work of living in the world, among humans.
 They don’t supply us with the answers, exactly—that’s religion’s job—they show us how to seek-slash-make the answers.
 How to deal with stuff like beauty, morality, food, CRISPR, dread, politics, children, memory, language, the heart—what I’m trying to say is: I’m steeped in anomie, and science won’t help.